Skip to content

 1) High‑ZCM Current Choke at the Feedpoint

-• Use a true current balun/choke with ZCM ≥ 5 kΩ at band center (≥10 kΩ preferred for multi‑band robustness).
+• Use a true current balun/choke with ZCM ≥ 5 kΩ at band center; ≥10 kΩ is a stronger target for multi‑band robustness.

-• Coax‑through‑toroid windings are compact and effective; avoid sharp bends and keep windings tight.
+• Coax‑through‑toroid windings are compact and effective; avoid sharp bends and keep windings tidy.

 2) Feedline Geometry and Exit

-• Drop the coax at 90° to the plane of the elements for at least ~0.25 λ before any bend.
+• Drop the coax at 90° to the plane of the elements for the first section where mechanically possible, instead of running it along an element or parallel to the boom.

-• Keep the first meters of coax clear of the boom, tower, and other metalwork.
+• Keep the first meters of coax clear of the boom, tower, and other metalwork where the installation allows.

 3) Strategic Secondary Chokes